 Mewburn Ellis LLP is one of the UK’s largest firms of Chartered Patent Attorneys, European Patent Attorneys, European Trade Mark Attorneys and European Design Attorneys.
 The site’s “Resources” section has information sheets and published articles written by the firm’s attorneys.

 This blog provided is by Jane Lambert, a barrister specialising in intellectual property and information technology.
 The site includes articles and case summaries on various areas of IP/IT law (design, brands, technologies, industries) with links to the full text of the relevant legislation and cases.

 Nominet UK is a not for profit company which maintains the register of .uk internet names.
 Its web site provides extensive information on all aspects of its activities, which include operating a Dispute Resolution Service for domain name disputes.
 The site’s “Domains” section has details of the Dispute Resolution Service, with a database of decisions, and information on domain name court case law, including case digests with links to full text.

 The Patents Court is part of the High Court Chancery Division which deals with intellectual property disputes about patents, registered designs and plant varieties.
 Content here on the GOV.UK web site includes the Patents Court Guide, forms, procedure rules, practice directions, details of forthcoming hearings, and information on the Patents Court judges.
 There is a link to decisions 1996 onwards on the BAILII site.

 WIPO, a specialised agency of the United Nations, was created in 1967 to promote the protection of intellectual property worldwide.
 “WIPO Lex” is a one-stop search facility for national laws and treaties on intellectual property (IP) of WIPO, WTO and UN Members.
 It also features related information which elaborates, analyzes and interprets these laws and treaties.
-It can be found under the “Reference” tab.
+It can be found under the “Knowledge” tab.